darasus/ai-blog/content/the-top-software-engineering-programs.md

   foundation for a career in software engineering.
 Double-degree programs that combine a computer science degree with a software engineering degree offer more flexibility in pursuing specific software engineering specialties.
+intro: >-
+  Software engineering is a broad and fast-growing field.
+The market for software engineers continues to grow at a rapid pace, with demand expected to increase by another 280,000 jobs by 2022.
+Prospective software engineers therefore have many options when it comes to pursuing their career.
+Computer science programs generally provide an excellent foundation for those interested in pursuing software engineering as a specific career path, but these programs alone often aren’t enough.

+  Programs specifically tailored toward software engineering can help you gain the skills and training you need to succeed in this field.
+There are many different types of software engineer positions available today, from front end development to data mining and artificial intelligence (AI).
+These are some of the top software engineering programs available.
 ---

 ## Overview of Software Engineering